nicktrimborn/4/exercises/08/questions.md

 ## 5. Compare the results of questions 2 and 4; do they differ significantly? why?

 * Average latency is increased after adding the RT-PREEMPT Patch to the kernel.
-* Latencies of each line are much smaller and consistent, except for one outlier on line 4 which gives the worst case latency.
+* With the RT-PREEMPT Patch, worst case latencies of each line are much smaller and consistent, except for one outlier on line 4.

 ## 6. Compare the plots for the 8 different profiles.
 Describe each of them and compare them?
 #### non-RT_noTorture